adel-mamin/amast/lib/hsm/README.rst

 target state D, then NCA is A, the exit events are sent to C,B and then the entry event is sent to D followed by the init event.
 The init event triggers the initial state transition to E. So, the entry event is sent to E followed by the init event.

 The initial state transition must necessarily target a direct or transitive substate of a given state.
-An initial transition cannot target a peer state or go up in state hierarchy to higher-level states,
+An initial transition cannot target a peer state or go up in state hierarchy to higher-level states.

+For example, the initial transition of state D can only target E and no any other state.

 INITIAL STATE
 =============